97harsh/97harsh.github.io/_posts/2023-10-24-llm-with-semantic-search.md

 ---
 layout: post
-title: Learnings from LLM wiht Semantic Search
+title: Learnings from LLM with Semantic Search
-description:
+description: What I learnt while reading about LLM with semantic search in terms of theory and practical aspects
 type: blog

 tags: ["NLP"]